top of page

 Q: How can I become a Founding Member?

 A: Becoming a Founding Member of the Couture Pattern Museum is an exclusive opportunity available during our initial launch period.
-This is the only program we have that allows scholarly access to the patterns for study and learning.
+This is the only digital program currently available that allows scholarly access to the patterns for study and learning.
 Please visit this link for more information on becoming a Founding Member.

 Q: What other institutions have patterns and how is CPM different?